saka01/flairconnect/README.md

-HutsyConnect
+FliarConnect
 ============

-HutsyConnect is a web application designed to allow registered users to sign up for and create events.
+FliarConnect is a web application designed to allow registered users to sign up for and create events.
 This platform is built using Next.js and is designed to offer a sleek, user-friendly interface for managing and participating in events.

 Getting Started
 ---------------